-- 30.921 The primary victim loses two coastal cities.
+30.921 The primary victim loses two coastal cities.
 The player trading the card selects the cities.
-These cities are replaced by two white Pirate cities. - 30.922 Two coastal cities belonging to two other players are similarly replaced by Pirate cities, even if the primary victim had fewer than two coastal cities and was thus not himself fully affected.
+These cities are replaced by two white pirate cities.

+30.922 Two coastal cities belonging to two other players are similarly replaced by pirate cities, even if the primary victim had fewer than two coastal cities and was thus not himself fully affected.
 The primary victim selects these cities.
 The secondary victims may each lose only one city.
-The player who traded Piracy to the primary victim may not be selected as a secondary victim. - 30.923 If the primary or secondary victim holds Cartography one extra coastal city is replaced with a Pirate city. - 30.924 If the primary or secondary victim holds Naval Warfare one less coastal city is replaced with a Pirate city. - 30.925 Pirate cities do not require city support, and remain on the board until attacked and destroyed.
-When a Pirate city is attacked, it is replaced by unused tokens solely for the purpose of resolving combat.
-After combat is resolved, any surviving Pirate tokens are eliminated.
+The player who traded Piracy to the primary victim may not be selected as a secondary victim.

+30.923 If the primary or secondary victim holds Cartography one extra coastal city is replaced with a pirate city.

+30.924 Pirate cities do not require city support, and remain on the board until attacked and destroyed.
+When a pirate city is attacked, it is replaced by unused tokens solely for the purpose of resolving combat.
+After combat is resolved, any surviving pirate tokens are eliminated.
 When a pirate city is destroyed, the attacker may pillage the city.